crickbabs/BABS-RNASeq/README.md

 The pipeline was written by [The Bioinformatics & Biostatistics Group][url_babs] at [The Francis Crick Institute][url_crick], London.

+**Please note that this pipeline has now been superceded within the BABS group.**

 ## Pipeline summary

 1. Raw read QC ([`FastQC`](https://www.bioinformatics.babraham.ac.uk/projects/fastqc))